rust-lang/reference/src/expressions/field-expr.md

 ## Automatic dereferencing

-Also, if the type of the operand implements [`Deref`] or [`DerefMut`][`Deref`] depending on whether the operand is [mutable], it is *automatically dereferenced* as many times as necessary to make the field access possible.
+If the type of the operand implements [`Deref`] or [`DerefMut`][`Deref`] depending on whether the operand is [mutable], it is *automatically dereferenced* as many times as necessary to make the field access possible.
 This processes is also called *autoderef* for short.

 ## Borrowing

-Finally, the fields of a struct or a reference to a struct are treated as separate entities when borrowing.
+The fields of a struct or a reference to a struct are treated as separate entities when borrowing.
 If the struct does not implement [`Drop`] and is stored in a local variable, this also applies to moving out of each of its fields.
 This also does not apply if automatic dereferencing is done though user-defined types other than [`Box`].